Menu Close

 One of the most well-documented aspects of the environment’s impact on mental health is the therapeutic influence of green spaces (i.e., areas with plants and trees).
 Spending time in natural settings has been linked to reduced stress, anxiety and depression.

-Nature can provide you with a break from the demands of modern life.
-It also allows a sense of connection with the world that can be profoundly therapeutic.
+Nature not only provides you with a break from the demands of modern life but also allows a sense of connection with the world that can be profoundly therapeutic.

 Blue spaces